AAA Cycle: Align-Agree-Apply

 Not a Checklist, But a Discipline

 AAA presents specific activities, deliverables, and decision points, but these are examples of the discipline in practice, not rigid steps to follow.
 This discipline applies whether you’re using Scrum sprints, Kanban flows, or waterfall phases.
-It transcends methodology because it addresses something deeper: how architects think about and engage with the work itself.
+When any framework starts functioning more like a defensive shield than a bridge to real collaboration, AAA calls you back to what matters: connection, commitment, and honored agreements.
+The framework serves those values, not the other way around.

 The Three Phases